jvprosser/CDE-Iceberg-demo/README.md

 I split the file into two halves and put them into my home folder on S3
 ## PREP
 1. Get on VPN
+2. Clone this repo and replace XXX with your namespace in this file, CDE_pyspark_sql_iceberg.py, and wine_train.py
-2. Drop table default.XXX_icewine_test;
+3. Drop table default.XXX_icewine_test;
-3. Get the jobs api url for this virtual cluster and update the vcluster-endpoint in ~/.cde/config.yaml
+4. Get the jobs api url for this virtual cluster and update the vcluster-endpoint in ~/.cde/config.yaml
-4. Create a CDE VC if needed, with Spark3, Iceberg and session support
+5. Create a CDE VC if needed, with Spark3, Iceberg and session support
-5. Add an airflow connector to your CDE VC for your CDW Hive VW and call it cdw-hive-demo
+6. Add an airflow connector to your CDE VC for your CDW Hive VW and call it cdw-hive-demo

 `   Connection type = hive client wrapper, host = host from jdbc driver, login/password from workload account`